tpaviot/ProcessScheduler/docs/indicator.md

 Indicator
 =========

-:class:`Indicator` class
+`Indicator` class
 ------------------------

-The :class:`Indicator` class allows to define a criterion that quantifies the schedule so that it can be compared with other schedules.
-An :class:`Indicator` instance results in a conclusion such a 'the schedule A is better than schedule B because the indicator XXX is greater/lower'.
+The `Indicator` class allows to define a criterion that quantifies the schedule so that it can be compared with other schedules.
+An `Indicator` instance results in a conclusion such a 'the schedule A is better than schedule B because the indicator XXX is greater/lower'.

-An :class:`Indicator` instance is created by passing the indicator name as well as the mathematical expression to compute.
+An `Indicator` instance is created by passing the indicator name as well as the mathematical expression to compute.
 For example:

 .. code-block:: python